ITV/scala-pact/scalapact-docs/src/main/paradox/basics/sbt-commands.md

 # SBT Commands

+Scala-Pact commands are non-composable sbt processes that guarantee correctness at the cost of some duplicate effort.

+## Configuration
+Commands pick up their configuration from the plugin's sbt settings, but can in many cases be overridden by command line arguments as detailed below.

-## pact-test
+## pact-test / pactTest
 You can run the Pact test cases just by executing `sbt test` as normal.
 Because of the way the library has been written, running the tests will generate a series of Pact JSON files, one for each interaction.

-The generated Pact files will be output to your target directory under `<project root>/target/pacts`.
+The generated Pact files will be output to your target directory under `<project root>/target/pacts` by default.

 Usually it is desirable to condense the Pact files into one file per consumer / provider pair that contains all of the possible interactions.